 In June 2008, 21 chairpersons and unit directors of different medical disciplines at the Rabin Medical Center in Israel decided to form an interest group for gender medicine.
 The most amazing and exciting feature of this interest group was that it included representatives from a cross-section of 14 different medical disciplines.

 The group expanded rapidly and after a few months representatives of 11 hospitals and universities throughout Israel joined the group.
 Almost immediately dozens of retrospective and prospective research projects were initiated, many of which have been published subsequently.
 This led to the founding of the Israel Society for Gender Medicine at an inauguration congress in February 2009 that attracted more than 350 participants from most Israeli hospitals and a wide range of medical specialties.
-Six years after its foundation, the Israel Society for Gender Medicine has 126 active members representing 16 medical disciplines at 11 universities and medical centers.
+Eight years after its foundation, the Israel Society for Gender Medicine has 126 active members representing 16 medical disciplines at 11 universities and medical centers.

 The Executive Board of ISRAGEM reflects the truly interdisciplinary character of our new society.

 ISRAGEM introduced in 2009 gender medicine in the postgraduate program of Tel Aviv University and has established a course for sixth-year medical students.